frontendwizards/frontend-challenges/problems/subway-surfers/README.md

 You will have fun while learning:

-- ⚡ **Game Speed** :
+- ⚡ **Game Loop** :
-  Making your game run smoothly at 60 FPS
+  Making your game run smoothly at 60 FPS and managing the game state

-- 🏃‍♂️ **Race Condition** :
+- 🎯 **Entity Management** :
-  Learning how to handle respawning multiple objects at the same time
+  Handling repawning multiple game objects (obstacles, coins)

 - ⌨️ **Controls** :
   Making the game respond quickly to player inputs